 - Schedule and attend your required Online Early Access College New Student Appointment with your Online Early Access Adviser either in person in WSU’s Online Advising Office or virtually via video conference.

-- In August, attend the Open High School Student Orientation designated for Online Early Access Students.
+- In August, attend the Mountain Heights Academy Student Orientation designated for Online Early Access Students.

 When will the Online Early Access courses through WSU begin?

 - August 25th